raspibolt/raspibolt/lnd.md

 #### Formatting

-* To ensure that the thumbdrive does not contain malicious code, we will format it on our local computer.
+* To ensure that the thumbdrive does not contain malicious code, we will format it on our local computer (select a name easy to recognize, *e.g.*, "SCB backup").

   * On Linux, follow [this tutorial](https://phoenixnap.com/kb/linux-format-usb){:target="_blank"}